-After the battery has been disconnected from the vehicle you must reset the memory separately for each window:
+After the battery has been disconnected from the vehicle you must reset the memory for the driver's window:

 - 1. Lift the switch until the window is fully closed.
 Hold the switch lifted for one more second. - 2.
 Release the switch and lift it again, two or three times, for one more second. - 3.
 Open the window and try to close it automatically. - 4.
 Reset and repeat procedure if the window does not close automatically.